Dan Bishop: Bathroom bill and backlash

 Bishop was the architect of the Public Facilities Privacy & Security Act, or House Bill 2.
-This controversial "bathroom bill" restricted transgender people from using gender-segregated public facilities other than those identified for use by their biological sex as defined on their birth certificates.
+This controversial "bathroom bill" restricted transgender people from using gender-segregated public facilities other than those identified for use by their sex as listed on their birth certificates.
 The bill, signed into law by Governor Pat McCrory, also invalidated a local nondiscrimination law passed by the Charlotte City Council and prohibited any local government in North Carolina from enacting new protections for gay, lesbian, or transgender people.
 Bishop used his sponsorship of HB 2 in fundraising emails, stating that he stood up to the "radical transgender agenda".
 His role in promoting HB 2 raised his profile.

 In 2017, after a public backlash against the legislation and economic harms of $3.7 billion, HB 2 was repealed and replaced with new compromise legislation brokered between Governor Roy Cooper and the leadership of the state legislature.
 Bishop was the sole senator to make a floor speech against HB 2's revocation, calling it a "betrayal of principle".
 In emails from Bishop subsequently made public under North Carolina's public-records law, Bishop compared LGBT rights activists to the Taliban.

 After the release of a video showing a group of people following McCrory, shouting "shame" and calling him a bigot, Bishop said he would introduce legislation "to make it a crime to threaten, intimidate, or retaliate against a present or former North Carolina official in the course of, or on account of, the performance of his or her duties."